Anthonypaige/investnurenergy/src/content/post/quote-the-blue-raven-nevermore.md

 category: Solar Energy
 tags:
   - Solar loans
-  - tax credit liability
+  - solar energy
-  - Home Energy tax credit
+  - Home Clean Energy credit
 ---

 **Is Blue Raven Solar legitimate?** This is a question that many potential customers find themselves asking as they consider transitioning to renewable energy.
 While the company presents itself as a beacon of sustainability and financial savings, there's a darker reality that needs to be exposed.
 This article aims to shed light on the unethical business practices of Blue Raven Solar and its parent company, SunPower.